hbc/NGS_Data_Analysis_Summer2016/sessionI/lessons/01_the_filesystem.md

 You should now be in `raw_fastq` and you got there without having to step through the intermediate directories.

 > If you are aware of the directory structure, you can string together as long a list as you like.
 (Also see note about Tab Completion later in this lesson).
+Think of the second tree diagram above when you are putting together the route to a directory.

 ****